-Pilates, taught by Mary German, is in the style of Eve Gentry, a master teacher of movement who studied with Joseph Pilates for over twenty years.
+Pilates, taught by Mary German, is in the style of Eve Gentry, a master teacher of movement who studied the Joseph Pilates method for over twenty years.
 Eve Gentry co-founded the Institute for the Pilates Method, in 1991, to perpetuate the movement techniques developed by Joseph Pilates.
 She continued to teach until her death at age 84.
-In her later years she began working with people in post-injury and illness situations.
-She developed ways for people with limited possibilities to move pain free, increasing strength, endurance and flexibility, and increasing ease and grace in their movements.
-The following article explaining Pilates was written by Margot McKinnon, of Body Harmonics.
+In her later years, she began working with people in post-injury and illness situations.
+She developed ways for people with limited possibilities to move pain free, increase strength, endurance and flexibility, with ease and grace in their movements.
+The following article explaining Pilates history was written by Margot McKinnon, of Body Harmonics.

 What Is Pilates?

 Pilates, pronounced Pi-laa-teez, is an 80-year-old method of physical conditioning that features hundreds of exercises completed either on a mat or on various pieces of specialized equipment.
 For many decades Pilates has been popular with athletes and dancers who face high performance demands.
 In the past decade, the general public has flocked to Pilates because it is a challenging yet gentle workout for the whole body.
 Pilates is often referred to as the thinking person’s exercise.
 To gain maximum benefits, during each exercise you think, sense, and feel what your body is doing.
 For example, during any given exercise you may be asked to feel how your spine is moving, how your abdominal muscles feel, whether you are straining anywhere.
 With Pilates you learn to focus intently on all muscles and joints that are working.
 This stimulating exercise technique for both the body and mind is now recognized globally and is a suitable means of conditioning and rehabilitation for people of all activity levels.